kbs1/mpdf-5.7-php7/README.txt

 About
 ============

-This is the latest mpdf 5.7, with obsolete constructor names replaced by __construct.
+This is the latest mpdf 5.7, with obsolete constructor names replaced by __construct (compatibility with PHP7 without warnings).

 Upgrading
 ============